Ghost on the Dance Floor: Reception

 The song was speculated to be about drummer Travis Barker's friend DJ AM, who died in 2009.

 The song was one of the first the band performed from Neighborhoods, alongside "After Midnight", "Heart's All Gone" and "Up All Night", and was debuted on the first night of the band's 10th Annual Honda Civic Tour, at the PNC Bank Arts Center in Holmdel, New Jersey.
 Spin described the performance as "sound[ing] so big you'd think there were twice as many musicians onstage."

 The song received largely favorable reviews from contemporary music critics.
 BBC Music called the song "texturally delightful," and Chad Grischow of IGN was positive in his assumptions of the song, writing, "The energetic, smattered beat and shimmering riffs of rapidly flailing 'Ghost on the Dance Floor' does a brilliant job expressing the conflicted feelings involved with having a deceased friend's memory come rushing back with a song."
 Thomas Nassiff of AbsolutePunk mentioned the song in a glowing review of Neighborhoods, noting that it sets the mood "fittingly" for what is an "absolute gem of an album."
 Kyle Ryan of The A.V.
 Club also made note of its use as an opening song, comparing it to the band's previous album: "Fans who didn't enjoy that album's stylistic detours may be alarmed by the Cure-esque keyboard that opens the album."
 Both NME and Entertainment Weekly cited the song as a highlight from Neighborhoods.

-Slant Magazine's Jonathan Keefe was less impressed with the song: "The narrative is dictated more by its rhyme scheme than by a purposeful story."
+Slant Magazines Jonathan Keefe was less impressed with the song: "The narrative is dictated more by its rhyme scheme than by a purposeful story."
 He also criticized its production, noting that "The layering of sounds in Barker's percussion on [the song] is impressive, but the fact that his drumming is actually foregrounded in the mix both obscures the song's melody and detracts from whatever effect the band was trying to achieve with the heavy reverb on DeLonge's vocal track."